Daniel-Chin/WhereDitGo/readme.md

 Shutdown the Python backend.

 ## Future works
-* If I can interrupt pickle.dump, then allow preemtive database writes.
 * Does it make sense to git commit every time there is a DELETE request?